GSA/digitalgov.gov/content/communities/rpa-community.md

 The community achieves its mission through information sharing, identification and definition of options, best practices, methods and standards for RPA implementation and operations.
 It does not set policy, but policy-setting agencies are encouraged to participate and make use of the community’s base of knowledge, information, and experience.

-This community consists of representatives from more than 50 Federal agencies, with more than 750 confirmed members.
+This community consists of representatives from more than 50 federal agencies, with more than 750 confirmed members.

 ---

 _If you wish to unsubscribe, send an email to [FedRPA-subscribe-request@listserv.gsa.gov](mailto:FedRPA-subscribe-request@listserv.gsa.gov)_